Easy3D-Labels: Supervising Semantic Occupancy Estimation with 3D Pseudo-Labels for Automotive Perception: Literature Review

-\textbf{OccNeRF} follows a similar pipeline, using an RN-101 for feature extraction and bilinear sampling to project image features into 3D voxel space.
-These features are refined using a 3D CNN \cite{occnerf}.
-Bilinear sampling outperforms depth-based splatting methods seen in Lift-Splat-Shoot \cite{liftsplat}, though multi-scale deformable attention provides superior performance at higher computational cost \cite{simplebev}.
-Following the 3D CNN, NeRF rendering is employed to render both depth and semantic information, with depth supporting multi-frame photometric consistency, while semantics are compared against pseudo-labels from Grounded-SAM \cite{grounded_sam, grounding_dino, sam}.
-Similar to SelfOcc, pseudo-loss is computed on the predicted 3D voxel of semantic logits.

-\textbf{GaussianOcc} builds on OccNeRF with Gaussian rasterization \cite{gaussian_splatting} for rendering both semantics and depth \cite{gaussianocc}.
+\textit{OccNeRF} deploys NeRF-style volume rendering to render both depth and semantic information, with depth supporting multi-frame photometric consistency, while semantics are compared against pseudo-labels from Grounded-SAM \cite{ren2024grounded}. \textit{GaussianOcc} builds on OccNeRF with Gaussian rasterization \cite{kerbl20233dgs} for rendering both semantics and depth \cite{gaussianocc}.
 For use in multi-frame consistency, it estimates pose transformations using a 6D pose network instead of ground-truth poses, which is more effective, given the nuScenes dataset's lack of $z$-axis translation in ego-vehicle transformations \cite{nuScenes}.
-Pseudo-loss is computed in the same manner as in OccNeRF.

-\textbf{GaussTR} represents the scene using 3D Gaussians, which are refined through self-attention and image cross-attention mechanisms \cite{gausstr}.
-The model utilizes CLIP and Metric3Dv2 for pseudo-supervision.
-Similarly, \textbf{TT-OccCamera} also models the scene with 3D Gaussians, however, it is a test-time compute method, which eliminates the need for pretraining. \textbf{GaussianFlowOcc} refines Gaussians using image cross-attention, induced self-attention, and induced temporal attention in relation to previous Gaussians \cite{gaussianflowocc}.
-Additionally, it incorporates temporal 2D pseudo-labels to enhance performance.
-The model further leverages Grounded-SAM and Metric3Dv2 for pseudo-supervision.

-\textbf{AutoOcc} addresses semantic occupancy prediction using a VLM-only framework \cite{autoocc}.
-It begins by computing attention maps from surround-view images and candidate object categories \cite{InternVL, lin2024trainingfreeopenendedobjectdetection, abnar2020quantifyingattentionflowtransformers}.
-These attention maps are then input into VLMs to extract semantic and depth features \cite{unidepth, fastersam, fastsam}, which are subsequently projected into 3D space.
-The label refinement process involves flow estimation and smoothing of instance-level predictions using 3D Gaussian Splatting.
-AutoOcc presents their work as both a prediction paradigm but also a pseudo-labelling method.
-In contrast, our approach investigates the integration of our 3D pseudo-labels into additional models, enabling distillation into significantly smaller architectures.
-AutoOcc does not explore this direction.
+For both methods, pseudo-loss is applied to the semantic voxel grid.

+Other state-of-the-art methods employ Gaussian scene representations, which prove beneficial for reduced memory consumption due to their sparse nature.
+Methods employ techniques including self-attention and image cross-attention mechanisms \cite{jiang2025gausstr, boeder2025gaussianflowocc}, foundation models during inference \cite{jiang2025gausstr, zhang2025tt}, and temporal flow modelling \cite{boeder2025gaussianflowocc}, with supervision labels originating again from foundation models \cite{wang2025vggt, hu2024metric3d, ren2024grounded, barsellotti2025talking, keetha2025mapanything}. \textit{AutoOcc} is an estimation and labelling pipeline which uses numerous attention mechanisms \cite{chen2024internvl, lin2024training, abnar2020quantifying} and foundation models \cite{piccinelli2024unidepth, zhang2023faster, zhao2023fast} in a test-time manner.
+However, this method does not explore the deployment of its labels into existing models for enhancement.